gatling/frontline-cloud-doc/content/docs/user/developer/index.md

 </plugin>
 ```

+{{< /alert >}}

-### SBT
+### SBT Project

-In a sbt project, you have to:
+In a sbt project, you have to add:

-- pull Gatling dependencies
+- Gatling dependencies
-- add the sbt plugin for FrontLine, so it can package your code into a deployable artifact
+- the sbt plugin for FrontLine, so it can package your code into a deployable artifact

 A `build.sbt` file should look like this: